WOODEN PIPE LODGE

 In August 2018, Elder Sherry Copenace at the University of Manitoba reached out to the team at Jonah, who had recently moved into Ndinawe’s CYCC Program former space.
 Sherry’s students had expressed a wish to build a sweat lodge on Selkirk Avenue as a gift to the community and Sherry wondered if Jonah would host the lodge for a minimum of 4 years.

-Helpers from Ndinawe, IFC, and Jonah quickly gathered and decided to accept this beautiful gift and act as hosts to this lodge.
+Helpers from Ndinawe, IFC, and Jonah quickly gathered and decided to accept this beautiful gift and act as hosts and helpers for this lodge.
 They agreed to support the administration associated with it.
 They invited 4 knowledge keepers and ceremony holders to shape the vision and agreed to work together to help create a sacred and healing place.
 An Ojibway elder was asked to oversee the overall spiritual care of the lodge.

 Sheldon and Angie Cote, Billy Dubery, and Gladys Marinko agreed to be the ceremony facilitators and spiritual leaders of the Wooden Pipe Lodge.